ObsGynaeCam/CF2021/index.md

 ---

 > Hello!
-> We are scientists from the [Department of Obs & Gynae](https://www.obgyn.cam.ac.uk/), [University of Cambridge](https://www.cam.ac.uk/) and we run an online event for [Cambridge Festival](https://www.sciencefestival.cam.ac.uk/).
+> We are scientists from the [Department of Obs & Gynae](https://www.obgyn.cam.ac.uk/), [University of Cambridge](https://www.cam.ac.uk/) and we run an online event for [the Cambridge Festival 2021](https://www.sciencefestival.cam.ac.uk/).

 # Description
 ***